Stability-AI/StableSwarmUI/README.md

 The installation starts now and downloads the Stable Diffusion models from the internet.
 Depending on your internet connection, this may take several minutes.
 Wait for your web browser to open the StableSwarmUI window.

 > **Important**: During the StableSwarmUI installation, you are prompted for the type of backend you want to use.
-For Mac computers with M1 or M2, you can safely choose the ComfyUI backend and choose the Stable Diffusion XLD Base and Refiner models in the Download Models screen.
+For Mac computers with M1 or M2, you can safely choose the ComfyUI backend and choose the Stable Diffusion XL Base and Refiner models in the Download Models screen.

 # Documentation